joonarafael/gh-arc-dind-kubernetes-for-dummies/image/README.md

 ### Environment variables

-Any required environment variables can be imported with the `images/.env` file into the Dockerfile. **NOTE**!
+Any required environment variables can be imported with the `images/.env` file into the Dockerfile.

+**NOTE**!
 If you fork this repository, make sure to ignore the `.env` file not to ever commit any secrets to version control.

+### Runner-specific stuff

+The required runner-specific stuff is installed within the Dockerfile, including the actual runner and the container hooks.

 ### Helper scripts